DaudCloud-sudo/Udacity-Generative-AI-with-AWS-Capstone-Project/README.md

 ![Fine-tuned Model Deployment](path/to/fine_tuned_model_deployment_screenshot.png)

 **Response to domain-specific input after fine-tuning:**
 The fine-tuned model's performance on domain-specific text generation tasks showed a significant improvement.
-It provided more relevant and coherent responses to healthcare-specific queries.
+It provided more relevant and coherent responses to IT-specific queries.

 **Screenshots of fine-tuned model evaluation:**